 Not-for-profit scholarship for the Graduate Diploma in New Zealand Immigration Advice (Level 7)

-TheToi Ohomai Institute of Technology is offering one scholarship in 2017 for a student of the Graduate Diploma in New Zealand Immigration Advice (Graduate Diploma) who intends to provide New Zealand immigration advice on a not-for-profit basis while working or volunteering for a not-for-profit organisation in New Zealand.
+TheToi Ohomai Institute of Technology is offering one scholarship each year for a student of the Graduate Diploma in New Zealand Immigration Advice (Graduate Diploma) who intends to provide New Zealand immigration advice on a not-for-profit basis while working or volunteering for a not-for-profit organisation in New Zealand.

 The scholarship will cover the student’s domestic tuition fees for one year for the Graduate Diploma.